-At Saint Mary’s University, we understand that we live in a complex global society in which the ability to recognize ethical situations, apply critical thinking and sensitivity to decision making, and respond with goodness, is vital for the growth of our students.
-It is also vital for thick discourse with our faculty and staff and for the flourishing of our global community.
+Our focus on ethics is also vital for thick discourse with our faculty and staff and for the flourishing of our global community.
 In fact, equipping students with the skills to lead ethical lives is essential for a flourishing society.
-Ethics has long been a part of the Saint Mary’s University mission and the core of our mission since 2004, when we presciently undertook the mission to “awaken, nurture, and empower learners to ethical lives of service and leadership.”
-Providing a high-quality education that intentionally teaches ethics within an increasingly rich virtue context is what we do—it is who we are—at Saint Mary’s University.
+Ethics has long been a part of the Saint Mary’s mission1 and at its core since 2004, when we presciently undertook the mission to “awaken, nurture, and empower learners to ethical lives of service and leadership.”2

-A leader in character and virtue education, the Jubilee Centre at the University of Birmingham in the United Kingdom, offers this definition: “Human flourishing is the widely accepted goal of life.
-To flourish is not only to be happy, but to fulfil one’s potential.”
-Flourishing is thus a disposition rather than a state.
+A leader in character and virtue education, the Jubilee Centre at the University of Birmingham in the United Kingdom, offers this definition of character education: “Human flourishing is the widely accepted goal of life.
+To flourish is not only to be happy, but to fulfill one’s potential.”3 Flourishing is thus a disposition rather than a state.
 In this view, moral goodness, or character, makes one more of who one is as a human being, rather than restricting the individual person.
-In this way the individual good and the common good “should work together harmoniously” and reciprocally.
-As an individual’s ethical behavior benefits society, so too “the common good embraces the sum total of all those conditions of social life which enable individuals, families, and organizations to achieve complete and effective fulfillment.”5
+In this way the individual good and the common good “should work together harmoniously”4 and reciprocally.
+As an individual’s ethical behavior benefits society, so, too, “the common good embraces the sum total of all those conditions of social life which enable individuals, families, and organizations to achieve complete and effective fulfillment.”5

-Further, as a particular approach to ethical living, virtue ethics is compatible with profound love and ultimate human flourishing as understood within the Catholic Intellectual Tradition and the teaching of the Catholic Church.
-It is of note that the other two main approaches to normative ethics have an over-reliance on rules (deontology) or utilitarian outcomes (consequentialism).
-As understood within the Catholic tradition, the virtues approach is predicated on a deep respect for the dignity of the human person and concern for the personal and collective flourishing of all people.
+Further, as a particular approach to ethical living, virtue ethics is compatible with profound love and ultimate human flourishing as understood within the Catholic Intellectual Tradition6 and in the teachings of the Catholic Church.7 It is of note that the other two main approaches to normative ethics have an over-reliance on rules (deontology) or utilitarian outcomes (consequentialism).8 As understood within the Catholic tradition, the virtues approach is predicated on a deep respect for the dignity of the human person and concern for the personal and collective flourishing of all people.
 Far from a set of mandates or situation-specific rules, this approach focuses on the internal formation of the person that finds its fullest expression manifested in externally good actions.
 It is about fostering habits of character that help people act justly out of love, for virtue is aligned with personal flourishing and the common good.

 Virtue in Context

-A growing body of research shows a correlation between virtues and positive personal outcomes, such as resilience in adversity, success at school and in the workplace, subjective and objective measures of well-being, and a host of prosocial outcomes.
-Furthermore, employers display preference for job applicants with positive character traits.
-Thus, the link between flourishing and virtuous living that the ancients grasped through reason and observation has contemporary empirical support as well.
+A growing body of research shows a correlation between virtues and positive personal outcomes, such as resilience in adversity, success at school and in the workplace,15 subjective and objective measures of well-being,16 and a host of prosocial outcomes.17 Furthermore, employers display preference for job applicants with positive character traits.18 Thus, the link between flourishing and virtuous living the ancients grasped through reason and observation has contemporary empirical support as well.

 In the context of Catholic higher education, one might reasonably ask how the faith tradition intersects with the virtues approach.
-We view the virtue approach as a common point of entry whereby people of goodwill from different faiths and backgrounds within our educational community can participate with shared language and a common approach to the ethical formation of students.
-We are a diverse community of learners, and it is within a global society that our graduates will encounter ethical situations.
+We view the virtue approach as a common point of entry whereby people of good will from different faiths and religious backgrounds within our educational community can participate with shared language and a common approach to the ethical formation of students.
+We are a diverse community of learners, and it is within a global society that our graduates will encounter ethical situations and challenges.
 Thus, our virtues approach is informed and enriched by our Lasallian Catholic identity, yet it operates on a platform of values shared by all cultures and faith traditions.
-People striving to practice virtues such as honesty, justice, and compassion can be found across the diverse community of cultures and beliefs represented at Saint Mary’s University.
+People striving to practice virtues such as honesty, justice, and compassion can be found across the diverse community of cultures and beliefs represented at Saint Mary’s University of Minnesota.

-Although there is no single definitive list of virtues, certain categories of virtues have special relevance to Saint Mary’s University.
-Given our Lasallian Catholic mission and identity, we begin our focus with three interacting sets of virtues: the Cardinal Virtues, the Theological Virtues, and the Twelve Virtues of a Good Teacher.
-Additionally, performance virtues, such as perseverance, resilience, and teamwork, are modes of engagement that enable the practice of the other virtues.
+Although there is no single definitive list of virtues, certain categories of virtues have special relevance to Saint Mary’s.
+Given our Lasallian Catholic mission and identity, we begin our focus with three intersecting sets of virtues: the Cardinal Virtues, the Theological Virtues, and the Twelve Virtues of a Good Teacher.
+Additionally, performance virtues, such as perseverance, resilience, and teamwork are modes of engagement that enable the practice of the other virtues.
 All of these are especially suited to our context as an institution of higher education.

 The Cardinal Virtues

 The cardinal virtues are natural virtues in the sense that they can be acquired and developed through one’s own efforts.
-The four cardinal virtues are prudence (practical wisdom), temperance, courage (fortitude), and justice.
+The four cardinal virtues are prusdence (practical wisdom), temperance, courage (fortitude), and justice.
 Because virtue acts in accord with reason, prudence is of principal importance because it is most closely associated with reason and thus governs the other three cardinal virtues.
-The essence of each virtue is evident in the good to which it is ordered: temperance, toward the regulation of the concupiscible appetites; courage, toward the regulation of our irascible appetites; and, justice, toward what is properly due to achieve reasonable equity among persons.
-The cardinal virtues are foundational and comprehensive such that all other natural virtues can be understood as subsidiary to one of the cardinal virtues.
+The essence of each virtue is evident in the good to which it is ordered: temperance, toward the regulation of the concupiscible appetites;23 courage, toward the regulation of our irascible appetites;24 and, justice, toward what is properly due to achieve reasonable equity among persons.
+The cardinal virtues are foundational and comprehensive such that all other natural virtues can be understood as subsidiary to one of the cardinal virtues.25

-True virtue exists within the “golden mean,” that is, between the extremes of deficiency and excess.
-For example, virtuous courage is neither cowardice (deficiency) nor foolhardiness (excess).
-Determining the golden mean requires prudence; moreover, virtuous behavior typically necessitates that the other virtues act in symphony.
-Courage, for example, has been said to be the “form of every virtue at the testing point.”
-Thus, the virtues are deeply interrelated.
+True virtue exists within the “golden mean,” that is, between the extremes of deficiency and excess.26 For example, virtuous courage is neither cowardice (deficiency) nor foolhardiness (excess).
+Determining the golden mean requires prudence; moreover, virtuous behavior typically necessitates the other virtues act in symphony.
+Courage, for example, has been said to be the “form of every virtue at the testing point.”27 Thus, the virtues are deeply interrelated.

 The Theological Virtues